Being a Mom Is Tough. Being A Mom In A Pandemic Is Even Tougher

 Niko doesn't love it.

-"He was like, 'This virtual learning is for the birds,'" Barrera said.
+"He was like, 'This virtual learning is for the birds,' " Barrera said.

 Barrera applied for unemployment benefits for the airport shuttle job but was initially denied regular and federal pandemic benefits by the state unemployment agency because of rules that bar regular aid to laid-off workers who also receive federal disability assistance.
 (The state subsequently granted her pandemic benefits.)